stormalf/chibicc/README.md

 ## release notes

 1.0.22.9    Reporting fix from 1.0.23 (ISS-187) and activating overlapping range detection.
 Defining GNUC version 2 because some projects handle compilation directives for INTEL_COMPILER or GNUC only.
+Fixing ISS-191 some extended assembly not managed found during php-src compile.
+Fixing ISS-192 with asm at global level.

 ## old release notes